 The Japanese-Language Proficiency Test (JLPT) has been offered by the Japan Foundation and Japan Educational Exchanges and Services (JEES) since 1984 as a reliable means to evaluate and certify the Japanese proficiency of non-native speakers.
 In December 2018, there were 623,811 examinees at 232 cities, in 76 countries throughout the world.

-This year, the Japanese Language Proficiency Test (JLPT) will be offered twice in New Zealand: once in July (Wellington and Auckland) and once in December (Wellington, Auckland and Christchurch).
+The Japanese Language Proficiency Test (JLPT) will be offered twice in New Zealand: once on Sunday, 4th July (Wellington and Auckland) and once on Sunday, 5th December (Wellington, Auckland and Christchurch).

 Applications and payment of test fees will be accepted only between the dates above.

 The precise location (Room Number etc.) will be notified on the test day.